-The Counterparty Risk (CR) Assessment is A1(cr)/P-1(cr), three notches above the baa1 Adjusted BCA, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and senior unsecured debt.
+The Counterparty Risk (CR) Assessment is Aa3(cr)/P-1(cr), four notches above the baa1 Adjusted BCA, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and senior unsecured debt, as well as a moderate government support assumption.

-Because the CR Assessment captures the probability of default on certain senior operational obligations, rather than expected loss, we focus purely on subordination and take no account of the volume of the instrument class.
+Because the CR Assessment captures the probability of default on certain senior operational obligations, rather than expected loss, we focus purely on subordination and take no account of the volume of the instrument class in our Advanced LGF analysis.